intelligent-machine-learning/dlrover/docs/design/dlrover-overview.md

 Sometimes users want to explore a single job's performance through manually scaling this job's resources during runtime.
-DLRover allows users to apply new resource configuration for a running job without restart the job.
+DLRover allows users to apply new resource configuration for a running job without restarting the job.

 ### Single-Job Mode

-During DL model development, users usually repeatedly train and test a model before the model reach a stable status.
+During DL model development, users usually repeatedly train and test a model before the model reaches a stable status.
 In this scenario, users only need to run a single job without deploying extra components.
 However, single-job mode also supports resource auto-configuration for the job.
 In this mode, auto-scale algorithms are located in the master of the job The runtime statistics (e.g. resource usage of all Pods, training speed and so on)